MathePhysics/GriDDE/README.md

 # Grid cell Decorrelation for Distance Encoding (GRIDDE)

-This repository contains code for simulating and analyzing the correlation of grid cell (across single or multiple module) activity in various configurations [different levels (or absence of) variation in orientation, spacing and phase].
+This repository contains code for simulating and analyzing the (De-)correlation of grid cell activity based on the following article [(arXiv)](https://arxiv.org/abs/2511.08292):\
+Distance by de-correlation: Computing distance with heterogeneous grid cells \
+Pritipriya Dasbehera, Akshunna S. Dogra and William T. Redman

 ## Files and Directories